Academic year 2025/26

 - A student can also enrol as an absent student for predetermined statutory reasons.
 Enrolling as an absent student for statutory reasons does not affect the regular study time.

-- A student enrolling as an absent student must provide valid and adequate documentation showing the reason(s) for the absence.
-The documents must be submitted via Peppi (E-application) by the due dates: autumn term by 31 August and spring term by 31 December.
+- A student enrolling as an absent student with statutory reason must provide valid and adequate documentation showing the reason(s) for the absence.
+The documents must be submitted via Peppi (E-application) by the due dates: for autumn term by 31 August and spring term by 15 January.

 Military service under the Conscription Act (1438/2007), Non-Military Service Act (1446/2007), or Act on Women’s Voluntary Military Service (194/1995).